John Baldacci: 2002 election

-A Democrat, Baldacci was first elected in the 2002 Maine gubernatorial election with 47.2% of the vote, defeating Republican nominee Peter Cianchette, who garnered 41.5% of the vote, Green Independent nominee Jonathan Carter, who received 9%, and unenrolled former Democrat John Michael, who received 2%.
+A Democrat, Baldacci was first elected in the 2002 gubernatorial election in Maine with 47.2% of the vote.
+He defeated Republican nominee Peter Cianchette, who garnered 41.5% of the vote, Green Independent nominee Jonathan Carter, who received 9%, and unenrolled former Democrat John Michael, who received 2%.
 Baldacci was sworn in as Maine's governor on January 8, 2003.
 In 2006, Baldacci won re-election from a field of four major candidates.
 As governor, he was a member of the National Governors Association and the Democratic Governors Association.

 First term

 After being elected, Baldacci attempted to fill a $1.2-billion deficit.
 This was done through budget cuts, consolidation, and fee increases.
 Baldacci refused to raise broad-based taxes, honoring a campaign pledge.
 Baldacci won approval for major initiatives including Dirigo Health, the Maine Community College System, and Pine Tree Development Zones (PTDZ).

 Pine Tree Development Zones were enacted in 2004 and offered eligible businesses the chance to greatly reduce or virtually eliminate state taxes for up to ten years when they create new, quality jobs in certain business sectors or move existing jobs in those sectors to Maine.
 However, a report released in 2014 showed that the PTDZ program was ineffective, costing state government more than it brought in.
 Over the first ten years of the program, it cost Maine $457 million.

 Baldacci's overhaul of the healthcare system was established with his Dirigo Health Care Act.
-The program offers subsidized health care to individuals and Maine businesses with fewer than 50 employees.
+The program offers subsidised health care to individuals and Maine businesses with fewer than 50 employees.
 The program expanded wellness centers across the state.
-Individuals in the system enjoy preventive care when most other insurance policies rejected people with preexisting conditions.
+Individuals in the system enjoy preventive care when most other insurance policies rejected people with pre-existing conditions.
 Proponents claim that the preventive care eventually lowers health care costs.

 With the Maine Community College System he took technical colleges and revamped them into community colleges by adding more courses, more teachers and programs relevant to the communities in which they were established.
-He passed legislation that made it possible for credits and degrees from the community colleges to be transferable to the University of Maine system if student wished to pursue a four-year degree.
+He passed legislation that made it possible for credits and degrees from the community colleges to be transferable to the University of Maine System if student wished to pursue a four-year degree.
 The community college system grew exponentially adding new satellites.
 In their first three years, Maine's community colleges grew 42 percent.
-The demand is so great there are waiting lists for admission.
+The demand is so great there are wait lists for admission.

-In 2005, Baldacci introduced legislation to expand Maine's civil rights law to prohibit discrimination based on sexual orientation and gender identity.
+In 2005, Baldacci introduced legislation to expand Maine's civil rights law to prohibit discrimination based on sexual orientation and on gender identity.
 This legislation in Maine had been defeated via referendum by voters two times before.
 The law passed, but opponents of the law initiated a referendum to overturn the law.
 Voters upheld the new law.

-Baldacci is a supporter of regionalization, a sometimes contentious policy of merging local-government services to save money on administrative costs.
+Baldacci is a supporter of regionalization, a sometimes contentious policy of merging services of local governments to save money on administrative costs.